,

 • Having structured play in the playground at break and lunch time gives more children the opportunity to practice their sporting skills and this impacts their behaviour and levels of engagement in a more positive way and it also promotes our PRIDE rules.
 Having more stimulating activities during breaks increases their physical activity and strengthens positive social links.

-• The impact of swimming can be seen on the increased percentage of students meeting the national swimming requirement (25m swim) compared to standard provision by the time they leave primary school compared to when they started in year 3.
-Over 80% of children were not able to swim in year 3 when they started swimming lessons and through Furness commitment towards swimming, this percentage drops to 7% in year 6
+• The impact of swimming can be seen in the increased percentage of students meeting the national swimming requirement (25m swim) compared to standard provision by the time they leave primary school compared to when they started in year 3.
+Over 80% of children were not able to swim in year 3 when they started swimming lessons and through Furness commitment towards swimming, this percentage drops to 7% in year 6.

-Swimming Data 2022
+Swimming Data 2024

 All Students have received training on water confidence as well as how to swim effectively on three different strokes: Frontcrawl, Backstroke and Breastroke (body positioning, stroke development, full stroke and breathing)